webqit/webflo/README.md

 ##### Service Workers

 Webflo client-side applications are intended to provide an app-like-first experience.
 So unless disabled in [config](#enable_service_worker), a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is built as part of your application on running the `npm run generate` command.
 You may define [route handlers in the `/worker` directory](#handler-functions-and-layout) of your application, and these will be built into the service worker to handle Same-Origin requests of the application.
-Where there are no *worker* handlers, or where they forward these requests, the request is fetched, either from the cache, or from the network, depending on the fetching strategy built into the service worker.
+Where there are no *worker* handlers, or where they forward these requests, the request is fetched, either from the cache, or from the network, depending on the fetching strategy built into the Service Worker.

 ###### Fetching Strategy